 Beginning of WWII: Fact or Opinion

-Statement F О Explanation
+Statement F 0 Explanation

 Hitler caused World War II.

-Inflation and unemployment were serious problems in Germany
+Inflation and unemployment were serious problems in Germany.

-Fascism had no appeal to Canadians
+Fascism has no appeal to Canadians.

-Mackenzie King should not have agreed to the appeasement of Germany
+Mackenzie King should not have agreed to the appeasement of Germany.

-In 1939, Canada was not ready to enter a war with Germany
+In 1939 Canada was not ready to enter a war with Germany

-• write a letter to the editor of a newspaper to express your views (for or against) "Canada's declaration of war".
-Compare your letter with one written by a classmate.
+write letters to the editor of a newspaper to express their views (for or against) "Canada's declaration of war."
+Compare letters with classmates.

 Checklist: Writing a Letter to the Editor

 Criteria Yes Not Yet

 Are my opening sentences strong and purposeful?

 Am I clearly stating my opinion?

 Are there enough details to support my point of view?

 Am I arguing against opposite opinions?

-Am I sure who I need to persuade?
+Am I sure whom I need to persuade?

 Are my sentences written to create clear messages?

-Are my words well chosen for my message?
+Are my words well-chosen for my message?

 Have I checked my spelling, punctuation, grammar, and capitalization?